 Featuring: Riad White.
 (Note: This tile is temporarily on backorder.
 Get a similar look with Argile Matte White or Marrakesh Off-White.)
 Design and photography by @shelterandsanctuary.

 We hope you’ve enjoyed our look back at your favorite kitchens from 2025.
-Come back next week for our Best Before and Afters of the year, and if you missed it, take a look at our 2025 Year in Review: Top 10 Bathrooms.
+Come back next week when our series wraps up with our best before-and-after project reveals of the year.

 Let’s Create a Space You’ll Love!